orobix/Visual-Feature-Attribution-Using-Wasserstein-GANs-Pytorch/README.md

 # Visual Feature Attribution Using Wasserstein GANs (with Python and Pytorch)

-This code aims to reproduce results obtained in the paper ["Visual Feature Attribution using Wasserstein GANs"](https://arxiv.org/abs/1711)
+This code aims to reproduce results obtained in the paper ["Visual Feature Attribution using Wasserstein GANs"](https://arxiv.org/abs/1711) ([official repo, TensorFlow code](https://github.com/baumgach/vagan-code/))

 ## Description